-Recently, we here at Book Riot asked you readers to tell us how many books are on your TBR, and I ignited a bit of a storm in the comments when I wrote a separate post about the number of unread books I own.
+Recently, we here at Book Riot asked you readers to tell us how many books are on your TBR list, and I ignited a bit of a storm in the comments when I wrote a separate post about the number of unread books I own.
 One glaring thing arose from both of these enterprises.
 Everyone is working from a different definition of “TBR.”
 For the record (since we’re talking about definitions), TBR stands for To Be Read.
 Generally it’s used when discussing a list or a shelf (or shelves) – either virtual or actual – containing books that one wants to read.
 But a TBR meaning can change depending on who’s talking about it.

 I keep a Goodreads inventory list because I’ve too often bought duplicates of these books, but the physical books (or digital books on my iPad) are my TBR.
 Also, I don’t plan out what I’m going to read next, aside from the books with pressing deadlines like library books or digital galleys that will expire.